The Origins of Monasticism

 The “New Monastery” was founded at Cîteaux, near Dijon the capital of Burgundy.
 The Cistercian program was an expression of a desire for a simple and more radical lifestyle, an attempt to give priority to the search for God in a manner that made sense to the twelfth century.
 This involved a return to a humble and authentic way of life, with more space for prayer, more bite to the practice of poverty and less direct involvement in temporal affairs.

 Where Cîteaux differed from many similar enterprises was in the quality of the men it attracted.
 St Bernard of Clairvaux is well known, but there were others including Aelred of Rievaulx, Guerric of Igny and William of St Thierry.
 These men chronicled the experience of the many thousands who flocked to Cistercian monasteries throughout Europe.
 The Cistercian Fathers, as they are called, left behind them a substantial body of spiritual writing which continues to animate many, both inside and outside the cloister.

-It is difficult for us in the twentieth century to conceive the immense vitality of these monasteries or to understand the impact that St Bernard had on the Church and the world of his time.
+It is difficult for us in the twenty first century to conceive the immense vitality of these monasteries or to understand the impact that St Bernard had on the Church and the world of his time.
 Such monastic communities played an important role in the reform and renewal of the Church, not only by their prayers but also by their enthusiasm, their wisdom and the obvious integrity of their lives.

 A Second Reform

 In the centuries that followed the fervour of the monasteries lessened as the Church itself entered a period of regression.
 Because of plagues, social upheaval, and religious controversy – as well as human weakness – monasteries emptied.
 The result was compromise and decline.